Seven Memorable Movies Filmed in Sedona Arizona

 ANGEL AND THE BADMAN: 1947.
 Republic Films, Black and White, staring John Wayne, Gail Russell.

-A young John Wayne, played Quirt Evans, a gunslinger who is nursed back to health for gunshot wounds by the Worth Quaker family.
+Angel and the Badman was John Wayne's first time as the producer of a film, in addition, John Wayne, played Quirt Evans, a gunslinger who is nursed back to health for gunshot wounds by the Worth Quaker family.
 Gail Russell is Penelope the young daughter of the Quaker family who falls in love with Quirt and who tries to convince him to become a farmer and the Friends Society.
 Quirt is drawn into a crooked deal and returns to his former ways.
 Angel and the Badman was not a typical Western film of the times and was not a box office success.
 Critics dubbed it a romance more than a Western.
 John Wayne had several comical scenes, including a real classic with a baby, and today's John Wayne fans compare this film to The Quiet Man.
 Gail Russell is beautiful in this film.
 Her film career was short lived, as she passed away at age 36.
-The town scenes were filmed on a Western set in front of Coffee Pot Rock, and the other areas that viewers will recognize include Bell Rock, Courthouse Rock and Slide Rock in Oak Creek Canyon.
+The town scenes were filmed on a Western set in front of Coffee Pot Rock, and the other areas that viewers will recognize include Bell Rock, Courthouse Rock and Slide Rock in Oak Creek Canyon and the Worth family ranch was located in Little Horse Park which since 1957 is called the Chapel area once the Chapel of the Holy Cross was built..
 Angel and the Badman was remade for TV in 2009 with Lou Diamond Phillips in the role of Quirt Evans.

 BROKEN ARROW: 1950, in Technicolor, starring Jimmy Stewart, Jeff Chandler, and Debra Paget *Nominated for 3 Oscars

 The story is based on the true life story of US Army Captain and Indian Scout Tom Jeffords during the Apache Wars in the Arizona Territory.
 Jeffords was in charge of an Overland (Butterfield) mail line, and he had the courage to enter the Stronghold of the Chiricahua Apache to convince the Chief Cochise to allow the mail riders to pass through Apache territory unharmed.
 Jeffords, acting on the authority of Army General O.O.
 Howard, convinced the tribe to sign a peace treaty which would allow the Chiricahuas to remain on and to keep their land.
 The treaty was signed in 1872, but unfortunately the treaty was broken and the Apache Wars continued until 1875 when Geronimo, the chief of the San Carlos Apaches, was captured.
 The film was groundbreaking because instead of portraying the Indians as savages, it attempted to portray Cochise as an honorable man trying to preserve the Chiicahua way of life.
 Jimmy Stewart played Tom Jeffords, Jeff Chandler played Chief Cochise and was nominated for an Oscar.
 Debra Paget played the Apache maiden who married Tom Jeffords.
 The marriage was a Hollywood fiction, as was the Sedona setting, since the actual Cochise Stronghold is in the Dragoon Mountains in Southern Arizona.
-The Technicolor color is wonderful, and a number of Sedona's Red Rock formations are easy to identify.
+The Technicolor color is wonderful, and a number of Sedona's Red Rock formations such as Schnebly Hill Road, Merry Go Round Rock, Bell Rock, Red Rock Crossing, Little Horse Park (Now Chapel area), are easy to identify.
 Following the success of the film, a 72 episode Broken Arrow TV series was made, and a hiking trail named Broken Arrow in honor of the movie is a popular trail in Sedona.

 JOHNNY GUITAR: 1954, Republic Films, Trucolor, starring Joan Crawford, Sterling Hayden, Mercedes McCambridge and Ward Bond.